conestack/plumber/README.rst

 Summary of the test coverage report::

     lines   cov%   module   (path)
-        4   100%   plumber.__init__
+        5   100%   plumber.__init__
+      157    92%   plumber._instructions
+       41   100%   plumber._part
+       50   100%   plumber._plumber
+       10   100%   plumber.exceptions
+       18   100%   plumber.tests._globalmetaclasstest
-       16   100%   plumber._globalmetaclasstest
+       16   100%   plumber.tests.test_
-       79    97%   plumber._plumber
-       15    93%   plumber.tests

 Detailed
 ~~~~~~~~
 XXX: Would this be sane to have here?
-Include coverage files as preformatted.
+Include coverage files as preformatted?

 About